Thierry Ardisson: 2000s

-In 2003, Thierry Ardisson launched Tribu on France 2, a quarterly prime-time program that failed to attract viewers and was replaced in 2004 by Opinion publique, which met with no greater success.
+In 2003, Ardisson launched Tribu on France 2, a quarterly prime-time program that failed to attract viewers and was replaced in 2004 by Opinion publique, which met with no greater success.

 From 2003 to June 2007, he simultaneously hosted 93, faubourg Saint-Honoré on Paris Première, a dinner held at his own Parisian apartment during which he conversed with a panel of various celebrities.

 In 2004, he co-hosted a live broadcast on France 2 with Michel Drucker dedicated to the 60th anniversary of the Normandy landings.
 In 2005, again with Drucker and broadcast live, he presented Le Plus Grand Français de tous les temps on France 2, and in September 2005, he co-produced Concerts sauvages on France 4.

 At the end of the 2005–2006 season, Ardisson left France 2 after a contractual disagreement (regarding his involvement with the competing TV channel, Paris Première).The new management of France Télévisions enforced the principle of exclusivity for public-service hosts after he signed with Paris Première for a new season of 93, faubourg Saint-Honoré.
 Ardisson refused to terminate his contract with Paris Première and was therefore forced to leave France Télévisions.
 In an open letter to Patrick de Carolis, Chairman and CEO of France Télévisions, in May 2006, Ardisson lamented his departure: “It’s a miracle you are killing.”
 He pointed out that he had signed an exclusivity contract with France 2 preventing him from appearing on another terrestrial general-interest channel.
 However, Paris Première, a cable and satellite channel, was available on the encrypted pay-TV TNT package.
 France 2 nonetheless considered Paris Première to be a general-interest terrestrial channel and demanded enforcement of the exclusivity clause.

-Thierry Ardisson then joined the French semi-private TV network Canal+.
+Ardisson then joined the French semi-private TV network Canal+.
 Starting on 4 November 2006, he produced, with Stéphane Simon, and hosted Salut les Terriens! every Saturday evening in early prime time on free-to-air.
 The show attracted an average of 750,000 viewers in its first year.

 On 5 April 2008, to celebrate the host’s twenty years on television, the channel Jimmy broadcast a two-part documentary, Ardisson: 20 ans d'antenne, directed by Patrick Kieffer and Marie-Ève Chamard.